 This concept of ground-level cyber can ensure users that their data is secure and only accessible by intended and consensual parties.

-Users also need to install trusted anti-virus or anti-malware software on the devices as the first tier of protection from the user’s end.
-In the case of mobile phones, one needs to make sure that the build-in security systems, such as turning off installations from third-party sites or allowing access to system files, allow access to any new software or application installed.
+Users must also install trusted anti-virus or anti-malware software on the devices as the first tier of protection from the user’s end.
+In the case of mobile phones, one needs to ensure that the build-in security systems, such as turning off installations from third-party sites or allowing access to system files, allow access to any new software or application installed.

 Reason#2: Do Hackers Know Everything?